DevOpsBootcamp/website/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. warning:: DevOps Bootcamp will be meeting each week on **Mondays in KEC 1005 at 7pm**.
+**DevOps Bootcamp will be meeting each week on Mondays in KEC 1005 at 7pm.
 This first week (October 27), we will be doing some bash exercises, and reviewing DevOps Daycamp content.
-Hope to see everyone there!
+Hope to see everyone there!**

 DevOps BootCamp
 ===============